openmobilityfoundation/governance/technical/OMF-MDS-Policy-Language-Guidance.md

 **Within the sample language, `highlights` denote optional or customizable language by the city.**

+## RFP Guidance

+If you are a public agency and are looking for procurement with an RFP, RFI, RFQ, tender, etc to find a vendor for your project, you may specify MDS as part of your scoring system.

+> **Requirements**
+> - Describe how your firm will provide the City and its partners with efficient access to accurate, high-quality, complete and regularly updated data through APIs that comply with the most current versions of leading data specifications, including but not limited to the Mobility Data Specification (MDS).
+> - Describe how your firm is investing in the ongoing maintenance and upgrading its data systems to comply with the most current versions of the Mobility Data Specification (MDS), including any planned timelines for system upgrades.
+> - Describe how your firm is participating in open-source forums to advance the development and adoption of mobility data standards, including but not limited to the Open Mobility Foundation.
+> - Describe how your firm is capable of regularly ingesting data via the MDS Policy API to integrate that data into your operational practices and digitally track performance and compliance with local regulations, if you intend to operate vehicles in the City's right of way or for customer hire.
+> - Describe how your firm intends to work with the open source community of public agencies and vendors and continue to help develop the MDS standard now and in the future.
+>
+> **Selection Criteria**
+> - Membership in the Open Mobility Foundation (OMF) [[link](https://www.openmobilityfoundation.org)] - 5 points
+> - Experience building applications with the Mobility Data Specification (MDS) [[link](https://github.com/openmobilityfoundation/mobility-data-specification)] - 10 points
+> - The applicant shall provide details from 1 to 2 entities they have successfully deployed MDS Provider/Agency for, or consumed MDS Policy. - 5 points
+>
+> **Deliverables**
+> - Stand up a city-facing authenticated MDS Provider or Agency data feed
+> - Consume and utilize in operations the City's MDS Policy data feed
+> - Host and consume the MDS data feeds throughout the duration of the contract

 ## Policy Guidance

 If you are a city and would like to ask a provider to keep up with the latest MDS releases, you can write that into your city’s operating permit/policy/tender/RFP language [[1](#footnotes)].